 - The evidence presented by the manufacturer is sufficient to confirm that the benefits of using the device are more significant than the appropriate risks associated thereto,

 - The authority determines that the use of the device would not expose the health of the patients to the undue risks.

-The interim order issued by the Health Canada also provides additional rules and requirements medical device manufacturer shall comply with in order to be allowed to import and market its devices on the Canadian market.
+The interim order issued by Health Canada also provides additional rules and requirements that medical device manufacturers shall comply with in order to be allowed to import and market its devices on the Canadian market.

 - Change notification.
-In case if the COVID-19 medical device, already authorized by the authority for importing and marketing, has been subject to significant changes, the manufacturer shall apply for amendments to the authorization.
-Upon the receipt of such an application, the regulating authority would evaluate the compliance of the modified medical device to the applicable safety and performance requirements and issue the amendments to the authorization.
+If the COVID-19 medical device, already authorized by the authority for importing and marketing, has been subject to significant changes, the manufacturer shall apply for amendments to the authorization.
+Upon the receipt of such an application, the regulating authority must evaluate the compliance of the modified medical device to the applicable safety and performance requirements and issue the amendments to the authorization.

 - The authority is entitled to introduce additional rules and requirements regarding the authorization for importation or marketing of the medical devices intended to be used to address the impact of the coronavirus disease.
 According to the order, each shipment of the device should be accompanied by a copy of the appropriate authorization.

 - Additional requests.
-The authority is entitled to require medical device manufacturer applying for the authorization for COVID-19 medical device, or already holding such authorization, to provide additional information or materials (e.g. samples) that are reasonably necessary for the authority to be able to make a proper determination regarding the authorization for importation or marketing.
+The authority is entitled to require the medical device manufacturer applying for authorization for a COVID-19 medical device, or already holding such authorization, to provide additional information or materials (e.g. samples) that are reasonably necessary for the authority to be able to make a proper determination.

-- All adverse events associated with the use of the COVID-19 device should be duly reported by the manufacturer not later than in 10 days from the day the manufacturer became aware of such incidents.
-The notification submitted by the manufacturer shall include the name of the device, the information about the nature of the adverse event and also the circumstances it occurred in.
+- All adverse events associated with the use of the COVID-19 device should be duly reported by the manufacturer no later than 10 days from the day that the manufacturer became aware of such incidents.
+The notification submitted by the manufacturer shall include the name of the device, the information about the nature of the adverse event, and the circumstances it occurred in.